-English, Arabic, German
+English, Arabic, German, French

 Profile: Gamila originates from Alexandria, Egypt.
 She is the Managing Director and one of the founding members of The Language Editor.
 After completing her Egyptian A-levels (Thanaweyyiah Ammah) and German A-level conversion (Sprachdiplom der Kultusminister Konferenz) at the German School in Alexandria (Deutsche Schule der Borromäerinnen), Gamila obtained a BSc in Computer Science with minors in Electronics and Mathematics from the American University in Cairo.

 She worked as a Systems Analyst and Designer for Procter & Gamble Egypt before winning a Chevening scholarship to do a Master of Philosophy (MPhil) in Computer Speech and Language Processing at the Engineering Department of the University of Cambridge.
 As a Karim Rida Said Foundation scholar, she remained in Cambridge to complete a PhD in Information Systems and Organisational Behaviour at the Judge Business School (then the Judge Institute of Management Studies).

 Gamila then held a postdoctoral position as Hewlett Packard Senior Research Fellow in e-learning, also at the Judge Business School.
 She then moved to the University of Bath to become a Lecturer in Information Systems at the School of Management.